Kristin Ehrgood, Chair

-Mary Riner is the Director of External Relations for BASIS Educational Group.
-She chaired the committee to bring a BASIS School to DC, securing its charter, and led the parent recruitment efforts for the new school before serving as director of external relations for the entire BASIS.ed network.
+Mary Riner is the director of external relations for Harmony DC.
+She most recently chaired the committee to bring BASIS to DC, securing its charter, and led the parent recruitment efforts for the new school before serving as director of external relations for the entire BASIS.ed network.
 Previously.
 Mary was the marketing director for the Heritage Foundation’s No Excuses Campaign, which put a spotlight on high-performing, high-poverty schools across the country.
-Mary holds a bachelor's degree in Humanities from Washington College, studied at the University of St. Andrews in Scotland and did graduate work in The School of Philosophy at the Catholic University of America.
-She is also a founding Board Member of DC School Reform Now and the Founder and an Advisory Board Member of America’s Future Foundation.
+Mary has a bachelor's degree in Humanities from Washington College, studied at the University of St. Andrews in Scotland and did graduate work in The School of Philosophy at the Catholic University of America.
+She is also a founding board member of DC School Reform Now and the founder of America’s Future Foundation.

 Margery Yeager is the Director of Policy at Chiefs for Change, a nonprofit network of state and district education Chiefs dedicated to preparing all students for today’s world and tomorrow’s.
 Prior to this role, Margie was the Chief of Staff to the DC Deputy Mayor for Education.
 In this role, she supported education policy from birth to career including early childhood centers, DC Public Schools (DCPS) and charter schools, and higher education.
 Margie was previously a Senior Policy Advisor at EducationCounsel, an affiliate of Nelson Mullins Riley & Scarborough.
 In this capacity, she provides assistance to clients at State Education Agencies and other entities to inform, guide and facilitate the process of policy change around the implementation of the Common Core State Standards, school and district accountability and educator evaluation.
 Prior to this position, Margery was Special Assistant to the Chancellor at DC Public Schools where she managed student recruitment and enrollment, intra-district school choice and school closures.
 Margery also completed a Presidential Management Fellowship at the U.S. Department of Education in which she oversaw evaluations of various programs under No Child Left Behind (NCLB), including alternative teacher certification, state and local flexibility provisions and out-of-school time programs.
 During this fellowship, she also completed a rotation at the independent think-tank Education Sector where she published articles on NCLB flexibility provisions and the National Assessment of Educational Progress.
 Ms. Yeager began her career as a second grade teacher at Simon Elementary in Washington, DC, with Teach for America.
 She received her bachelor’s degree from Tufts University and her master’s degree from the Harvard Kennedy School of Government.